PeterGrillot/petergrillot.github.io/pages/03_Portfolio.md

 My page builder, [Webgen](https://github.com/PeterGrillot/webgen), was used to make this very site!

 I designed this site, drawing inspiration from Brutalism, Art Deco and Vorticism.
-The featured illustration is [“Light from the Darkness”: Paul Nash’s Genesis (1924)](https://publicdomainreview.org/collection/paul-nash-genesis/), which is in the public domain.
+The featured illustration is [“The Sun and the Moon”: Paul Nash’s Genesis (1924)](https://publicdomainreview.org/collection/paul-nash-genesis/), which is in the public domain.